DeclanRiddell/python-redis/README.md

 Python application utilizing a Football API, RedisJSON, and some Pandas processing

-NOTE: id's for the leagues can be found at https://dashboard.api-football.com/ -- during testing I used LaLiga which is id 140
+NOTE: id's for the leagues can be found at https://dashboard.api-football.com/

+Europes Top 5 Leagues:
+LaLiga - 140
+Premier League - 39
+Ligue 1 - 61
+Serie A - 135
+Portugal - 94